Cezska/PropertyGuru-Scraper/README.md

-# PropertyGuru-Scraper
+# PropertyGuru Scraper
 This is a scraper that I built to extract residential apartment and condos properties for sale in Kuala Lumpur.

 There are two parts to the project:
 1. Web scraper
 2. Dashboard

 The goal is to identify undervalued properties on sale.
+The scraper by default is scraping only apartment, condo and serviced residence as these properties are easier to compare apple-to-apple as compared to landed properties and has higher volume.

 This project is done for educational purposes only.

+NOTE: The web scraper is currently being blocked by captcha from the site and therefore is only able to scrape a limited amount of listings.
+To bypass this, it's recommended to incorporate paid captcha solvers into the get requests.

 ## Repository overview
 ```